Goodsports: Overview

 Goodsports is directed to children between the ages of seven and 13.
 Executive produced by Phil Wallbank, the show was preceded by the magazine show KTV.
 Wallbank said he "saw it as a continuation of KTV", which had run for three series and 360 episodes.
 The show features interviews of children who discuss sports' different features with the presenters.
 Another part of the show focuses on healthcare such as discussing the children's lunchtime meals.

-The show was presented by Kelly Pummeroy, Kylie Smith, Daniel Thompson, Rachel Wilkins, Kos Karydis, and Samantha Meyer.
+The show was presented by Kelly Pummeroy, Kylie Smith, Daniel Thompson, Rachel Wilkins, Kos Karydis, Czarina Howells and Samantha Meyer.
 The six presenters each were about 20 years old and were members of Australian Sports Commission's Aussie Sportsfun, a school initiative.
 The Ages Jim Schembri praised the presenters for being "sprightly, sporty and frighteningly articulate".
 Carolyne Randoe was a producer and presenter for parts of the programme.
 The Sunday Tasmanian in 2014 cited Goodsports and KTV as being WIN Television shows produced locally that achieved "national and international success".